hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 ### credential format

 A concrete, issued Indy credential may be transmitted over many protocols, but is specifically expected as the final message in [Issuance Protocol 2.0](../0453-issue-credential-v2/README.md).
-The identifier for its format is `hlindy/cred@v2.0`, and its media (MIME) type is `application/indy-cl-anoncred2`.
+The identifier for its format is `hlindy/cred@v2.0`.

 This is a credential that's designed to be _held_ but not _shared directly_.
 It is stored in the holder's wallet and used to [derive a novel ZKP](https://youtu.be/bnbNtjsKb4k?t=1280) or [W3C-compatible verifiable presentation](https://docs.google.com/document/d/1ntLZGMah8iJ_TWQdbrNNW9OVwPbIWkkCMiid7Be1PrA/edit#heading=h.vw0mboesl528) just in time for each sharing of credential material.